penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/01-create-first-conversational-agent.md

 ---
-title: Build your first conversational agent in Azure Logic Apps (Module 01)
+title: Module 01 - Build your first conversational agent in Azure Logic Apps
 description: Learn how to build a conversational agent in Azure Logic Apps (Standard), connect it to an Azure OpenAI model, and add its first tool. ms.service: logic-apps ms.topic: tutorial